 People undergoing chemotherapy have been told that ginger can help.
 Ginger reduces nausea but cannot stop it altogether.

 Consuming 1 to 4 grams of ginger can help with nausea caused by chemotherapy.
 Do not exceed 4 grams, start off at a low dose.
-While treating nausea with ginger, it is a case of trial and error.
+While treating nausea with ginger is a case of trial and error.
 Do not start with the highest dosage.